openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 Assuming that sufficient inactive ray length is used so that the starting angular flux is highly accurate, any selection of active length greater than zero is theoretically acceptable.
 However, in order to adequately sample the full integration domain, a selection of a very short track length would require a very high number of rays to be selected.
 Due to the static costs per ray of computing the starting angular flux in the dead zone, typically very short ray lengths are undesireable.
 Thus, to amortize the per-ray cost of the inactive region of the ray, it is desireable to select a very long inactive ray length.
 E.g., if the inactive length is set at 20cm, a selection of 200 cm of active ray length ensures that only about 10% of overall simulation runtime is spent in the inactive ray phase integration, making the dead zone a relatively inexpensive way of estimating the angular flux.

 Thus, to fully amortize the cost of the dead zone integration, one might ask why not simply run a single ray per iteration with an extremely long active length?
 While this is also theoretically possible, this results in two issues.
 The first problem is that each ray only represents a single angular sample.
 As we want to sample the angular phase space of the simulation with similar fidelity to the spatial phase space, we naturally want a lot of angles.
 This means in practice, we want to balance the need to amortize the cost of the inactive region of the ray with the need to sample lots of angles.
-The second problem is that parallelism in OpenMC is expressed in terms of rays, with each being processes by an independent MPI rank and/or OpenMP thread, thus we want to ensure each thread has many rays to process.
+The second problem is that parallelism in OpenMC is expressed in terms of rays, with each being processed by an independent MPI rank and/or OpenMP thread, thus we want to ensure each thread has many rays to process.

 In practical terms, the best strategy is typically to set an active ray length that is about 10 times that of the inactive ray length.
 This is often the right balance between ensuring not too much time is spent in the dead zone, while still adequately sampling the angular phase space.
 However, as discussed in the previous section, some types of simulation may demand additional thought be applied to this parameter.
 For instance, in the same example where we have a detector region far outside a reactor core, we want to make sure that there is enough active ray length that rays exiting the core can reach the detector region.
 E.g., if the detector were to be 30 cm outside of the core, then we would need to ensure that at least a few hundred cm of active length were used so as to ensure even rays with indirect angles will be able to reach the target region.